jzw2/rust-capr/docs/main.typ

 It can be theorized that German and English were once the same language.
 However, through the many years of being apart, various changes in pronunciation, grammar, and meaning have effected both languages, making them non mutually intelligible.
 One of these changes that happened relatively recently was the change shown in @silentk, of deleting \<k\> when before \<n\>, which happened in English, but did not happen in German.

+Also, note that not only has the word initial \<\kn\> cluster been simplified in the examples of @silentk, but it has disappeared throughout the entire language.
+In fact, native English speakers may even have trouble pronouncing the cluster in isolation.
+This is because the change has effected the entire lexicon, leaving not a single exception behind, meaning that the change was systematic, or _regular_.

+This change was only one example of many that occurred in the history of the English language.
+English is not the only language that has changed, every living language has evolved from an earlier state.

 == Neogrammarian Hypothesis

-As a child learning how to read English, seeing the spelling of the words listed in @silentk for a general rule: \<kn\> gets pronounced as \<n\>.
-This generalization parallels the development of the development of English, so what initially seems to be a pronunciation rule may be more accurately described as a _sound change rule_ or a _sound law_, a term used by the Neogrammarians.
+As a child learning how to read English, seeing the spelling of the words listed in @silentk might be generalized into a rule: \<kn\> gets pronounced as \<n\>.
+This generalization parallels the development of the development of English, so what initially seems to be a pronunciation rule may be more accurately described as a _sound change rule_ or a _sound law_, a term used by the Neogrammarians, a group of German linguists from the 19th century.

 Additionally, this particular sound law is observable because of the conservative orthography of English.
 But English has only (relativly speaking) recently been written down.
 If, for instance, English and German had written down their language back when they were one language, would it be possible for a learner of the language to similarly form a large list of rules to derive the English pronunciation, and a different set of rules to derive the German pronunciation?

 The Neogrammarians had a similar thought, and believed not only that English and German could be derived from a common ancestor like this, but that they could project even further back, relating most language of Europe along with many languages of India.
 These languages included English, German, French, Spanish, Greek, Russian, Hindi, and more.
+This is similar to Darwinian evolution.
+An ancient species, after millions of generations, can diversify into many different modern species.
+Similarly, many languages can be thought of as the descendants of an ancient language.
+Just as DNA mutations drive the change in species, sound laws drive the change in languages.

 The oldest literarly languages known to Neogrammarians: Latin, Greek, and Sanskrit, not only had correspondences in vocabulary, but also similarities in Grammar.
 This led them to postulate the existance of the Proto-Indo-European (PIE) language, which then diversified and split into various daughter languages.
 Similar to the example of English and German, often one language might have had a sound law apply, but another language might have preserved a more archaic form.   @hock2021principles

-The Neogrammarians craeted these sound laws under the Neogrammarian Hypothesis, as shown in @neogrammarian
+The Neogrammarians created these sound laws under the Neogrammarian Hypothesis, as shown in @neogrammarian

 #definition[Neogrammarian Hypothesis][Sound Laws are regular] <neogrammarian>

 In this, they tried to bring linguistics in line with the the laws of the natural world.
-This may be roughly equivalent to saying that all languages consist of a mathematical function taking a protoword and outputs a modern reflex.
-This function would then be composed of smaller functions, the sound laws, that could then be combined under function composition.
+Just as the natural world is modeled by the language of mathematics, linguistics may be modeled by sound laws.
+Each sound law corresponds with a function from words to words.
+The full history of a language can be thought of a composition of these small functions.

+=== Limitations

-Like any science, the actual data will not 100%.
+The Neogrammarian Hypothesis sought to make linguistics a science by emphasizing predictability and regularity.
+Like any science, however, the actual data will not be completely deterministic from the model.
 They believed what exception that they encountered were merely sound laws that had been not sufficiently generalized.

 However this is probably not a very realistic model of language.
 Unlike the physical world, which has laws written in the language of mathematics that will predict exactly what will happen, languages are full of arbitrariness.

 There are examples of changes that are _sporadic_ and effect only one word.
-Or maybe non determinsitcs behavior, where a single word splits.
+Other changes may display _nondeterministic behavior_ , where a law has seemingly applied in a context for one word, but does not apply in another word which has the same context.
+This may even happen when these two words are the exact same, resulting in two descendants.
+For instance, the word _curse_ has the descendant _cuss_ which deleted the final \<r\>, while also preserving the unchanged form _curse_.
+Borrowings further complicate the issue, since they first follow the sound laws it was borrowed from, and then follows the sound laws it was borrowed to.

 == Sound Laws <soundlaws>

+=== Definitions <soundlaws-definitions-section>

-Linguists have a conventionalized representation for laws.
+Linguists have a conventionalized representation for sound laws.

-Usually they write them in teh form $A > B$ where $A$ is a phoneme that gets changed, and $B$ is the phoneme that it gets changed into.
+The most basic change is the arrow: $A > B$ where $A$ is a phoneme that gets changed, and $B$ is the phoneme that it gets changed into.
 Another common notation is shown in @contextfree.
-It cal be chagined such as  $A > B > C$, which can be viewed as a short hand of two laws, $A > B$ and $B > C$.
+It cal be chained such as  $A > B > C$, which can be viewed as a short hand of two laws, $A > B$ and $B > C$.

 #figure(lp.rule([A], [B])) <contextfree>

-@contextfree reprents a sound law that happens reguardless of the context it appears in.
+@contextfree represents a sound law that happens regardless of the context it appears in.
 An example would be *whine-wine* merger, which can be formerly notated as @whinewine

 #figure(lp.rule([ʍ], [w]), caption: [The Whine Wine merger]) <whinewine>